AnonCatalyst/Vulture/README.md

 # Vulture
-is a unique username search tools witch validates if username exists on websites located in a urls.txt file. it also looks for domains with the username contained in it. it aswell searches for the username with a advanced google search method.
+is a unique username search tool witch validates if username exists on websites located in a urls.txt file. it also looks for domains with the username contained in it. it aswell searches for the username with a advanced google search method.